RhysPollardDevelopment/Fullstack-milestone/README.md

 Other features are considered future goals should the website continue to be developed and can be found in the [features](#Features) section.

 ### Structure Plane
-The structure for this site was chosen around each ap containing as much likewise information and views as was necessary, therefore each app often contains multiple models and instances of data.
+The structure for the apps within the Freebees site was the group similar information or themed views together, therefore each app often contains multiple models and instances of data.
+For example, all purely customer facing views and templates displaying company information come under customerservices.
+Similarly, all subscription, checkout and management come under the subscription app to keep separation of concerns.

 Django was required as the framework language, PostgresSQL was used for the deployed database on Heroku.

-The main app was split into the following models, with invoice and recipes only loosely being connected by their dates:
+The main app was split into the following models, with invoice and recipes being presented together through their dates in the subscription history:
 ![alt text](https://github.com/RhysPollardDevelopment/Fullstack-milestone/blob/master/readmedocs/entity-relationship-diagram.png "Entity relationship Diagram")

 * **CustomerService**: